-The first stage of the humidity circuit is much simpler as it only has the single potentiometer.
-If we plot the gain and offset as a function of R6 we see it is much simpler and forms a curve rather than a region.
-Also we can see that R7 mostly affects the offset.
+Since the first stage of the humidity circuit just has the single potentiometer, if we plot the gain and offset as a function of R7, we see it is much simpler and forms a curve rather than a region.
+We can see also that R7 mostly affects the offset with the and the gain will be about 2.

-Figure 112: Gain and Offset of first stage of humidity circuit.
+Figure 120: Gain and Offset of first stage of humidity circuit.